This data is live from our blockchain-secured Alchemy Platform

 - David Katz, on the moment he conceived Plastic Bank just before lunch on May 9, 2013.

-Our headquarters is located in Canada, in the beautiful city of Vancouver, British Columbia.
+Our headquarter is located in Canada, in the beautiful city of Vancouver, British Columbia.
 Our HQ acts as a central hub for our fully remote, globally distributed workforce.

 What is a social enterprise?